87andrewh/WeirdAntiCheatIdeas/README.md

 - Quantifying distribution of types of cheaters and tools, the amount of damage they do.
 - Is machine learning the end game?
 Or other automated systems?
 When do bans have to be manual?
 - Generating artificial cheat vs legitimate data by simulating bots with cheats vs no cheats.
+- Graph neural networks for unsupervised clustering of friend graphs.
 - Recording system optimizations:
   - Shadowplay past 30 seconds of enemy
 - Reporting system optimizations: